-An item is a piece of information collected by Standard & Poor's and stored in the COMPUSTAT (Global) database.
+An item is a piece of information collected and stored in a database.
 Each item is identified by a descriptive name and a mnemonic (abbreviated name).
 Research Insight contains hundreds of data items covering a wide range of fundamental financial and market information.

-Item Name: Net Annual Sales Item Mnemonic: SALE What it does: This item represents gross sales (the amount of actual billings to customers for regular sales completed during the period) reduced by cash discounts, trade discounts, and returned sales and allowances for which credit is given to customers.
+Item Name: Net Annual Sales

+Item Mnemonic: SALE

+What it does: This item represents gross sales (the amount of actual billings to customers for regular sales completed during the period) reduced by cash discounts, trade discounts, and returned sales and allowances for which credit is given to customers.